goodrobots/devFrame/docs/_docs/02-printing.md

 title: "3D Printing Basics"
 permalink: /docs/printing/
 ---
-All devFrame parts have been designed to print on a desktop printer; 5in x 5in build volume; in ABS; with no support material required.
-All the parts are small enough they should not need a raft or brim.
+All devFrame parts have been designed to print on a small desktop printer capable of printing in ABS.
+No support material, raft or brim is required to print any of the parts.
 We test all prints on a Lulzbot Mini with PEI print bed.

 ## Material Selection
 ABS, ABS or ABS.
 At least you can pick a color.
-Seriously, there may be materials like PETG claiming they are "ABS alternative" or "ABS substitute".
-And they are probably pretty good.
-Or at least nice to print.
-But we have found nothing that compares to ABS in strength, toughness, durability, service temp, **and** price.
+We have found nothing that compares to ABS in strength, toughness, durability, service temp, **and** price.
 If you would like to experiment with materials, please let us know how it turns out.

+Note -- Some print services do not offer ABS as an option.
+PETG or other coploymers with properties similar to ABS **might** work, but they have not been tested as of this writing.
+{: .notice--primary}

+There are some optional parts, such as Landing Gear Feet, that are designed to be flexible, and should be printed in TPE/TPU.
+Just look for TPU at the end of the file name.

+## Print Settings
+There are only two different profiles we use for devFrame parts:
+ - Solid -- 0.3mm layer height, 2 perimeters, 100% infill
+ - Standard -- 0.3mm layer height, 2 perimeters, 50% infill

+In general, if it's a small part such as a sensor mount, or it is going to see a lot of stress like a motor mount, we will use Solid.
+Otherwise, everything is printed using the Standard profile.

+Note -- The [Frame Details]({{ site.baseurl }}/docs/frame-details/) section of the docs lists each part and respective print setting.
+{: .notice--primary}

 ## Public Resources
 If you do not have your own printer, or know someone who does, make sure you check around your area before you order from an online service.
 You might be surprised.
 Some places to check: